 Avrey Mischke, Birth & Postpartum Doula

 Avrey has a BA in Therapeutic Recreation and Interpreting degree in American Sign Language.
 A busy mom of two boys, it was always in the back of her mind to be apart of the birthing community so she took the plunge during her maternity leave in 2020.
-Avrey is a childbirth educator, birth, and postpartum doula.
-Avrey has a love for empowering soon to be birthers and their partner during the birth of their baby.
-Avrey enjoys practice with essential oils and a crystal around her neck.
-Her vibe is calming and nurturing.
+Avrey is certified as a childbirth educator, birth, and postpartum doula.
+Avrey has a love for educating and empowering families as they prepare for their birth experience.
+Avrey has an intuitive business where she does Angel card / psychic medium readings, sound healing, meditation and essential oils.
+Her vibe is naturally calming and nurturing.

-Before becoming a doula Avrey danced professionally and has been a choreographer and dance instructor since 2003.
-When she’s not moving and grooving with her babies or during mommy and me classes at The Nesting Place you can find her making DIY projects with her Cricut.
+Before becoming a doula, Avrey danced professionally and has been a choreographer and dance instructor since 2003.
+When she’s not moving and grooving with her babies or during mommy and me classes at The Nesting Place you can find her spending time with nature or in woman’s support ceremonies.

 Kathryn Jimenez, Birth & Postpartum Doula